rkruegs123/code-synth-viewer/README.md

 * ``open presenter.html``
 * Press the "=" key

-Note that our study used four different categories of stimuli, and each experiment can be run separately by selecting one of [0-3] as the category ID.
+Note that we used four different categories of stimuli in our study.
+Each experiment can be run separately by selecting one of [0-3] as the category ID.
 In our study, the category IDs correspond to the following categories (FITB = Fill in the Blank, LR = Long Response):

 0. Prose, FITB
 1. Prose, LR
 2. Code, FITB
 3. Code, LR

+The stimuli can be found in ```stim_final.json``` and are defined in this order.

 ### Prerequisites